jolacdev/pywebview-vite-react-boilerplate/README.md

 This template has been **set up and tested on Windows and macOS**.
 Linux and Android may require additional configuration for PyInstaller, system libraries, and Python dependencies.

-> Based on the original [PyWebView React boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate).
+> Based on the original [PyWebView React boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate) and the [ShijiMi-Soup's Vite addition](https://github.com/ShijiMi-Soup/pywebview-vite-react-tutorial).

 ---